geco/cssanimations/README.md

-# cssanimations
+# Css animations with javascript

-Concise css animations for your DIVs
+Concise css animations for your DIVs, dinamically injected from javascript.